WheresWaldo/Marlin_for_R2/README.md

 # Known Issues

-roboLCD resets all EEPROM to factory defaults (do not use)
+roboLCD Z Offset Wizard resets all EEPROM to factory defaults (do not use)